 Park View explores a case that has been shrouded in mystery, revealing the life of one woman, and the cultural, legal, and media responses to the aftermath of her death.
 Park View will lead the viewer on a journey of understanding, from a horrific murder in a coastal Southern town, to the validation of our common humanity.

 Years of research suggest that the burying of Talana Kreeger's memory has created a disconnect within the community that continues to be felt.
 The Park View Project opens a window into the grief and healing of minority cultures that have been typically overlooked or misunderstood by the media, so that the people of Wilmington, NC can tell their own story, bringing authenticity to the film.

-Park View has been in development for over ten years, with contributions from filmmakers, public agencies, nonprofit organizations, media representatives, elected officials, student interns, and...most importantly...the men and women who lived this story and continue to believe in the need to tell it.
+Park View has been in development for over fifteen years, with contributions from filmmakers, public agencies, nonprofit organizations, media representatives, elected officials, student interns, and...most importantly...the men and women who lived this story and continue to believe in the need to tell it.

 Collaboration with Associate Producer Stephen Sprinkle, and his groundbreaking book Unfinished Lives, has opened new possibilities for a more meaningful telling of the story of Talana Kreeger, and Steve's moving narration will make Park View accessible to a much broader audience.

 The effort to learn the meaning of Talana Kreeger's life and death, and to make it visible to a larger audience, has always felt like a story that must be told...and would be in its own time.
 While the risks of delay in completing a dauntingly powerful project such as this are not insignificant...loss of source material, unavailability of subjects, dissipation of interest...it appears that the urgency of LGTB human rights is advancing, not diminishing the relevance of this story.